 Using a swaddle for babies under 5 months old can certainly help your baby settle and sleep well.
 Swaddling replicates the tight, confined feeling of being in the womb and ensures babies can’t wake themselves up with their startle reflex.
 Sometimes people assume their baby doesn’t like being swaddled, mainly because their baby wiggles or cries while they’re being put in a swaddle, but more often than not, this is simply because the swaddle isn’t tight enough or the baby is already overtired or overstimulated.
 Most babies prefer to be swaddled.

-By the time your baby reaches between 4-5 months they start to loose their startle reflex and you can begin to wean them off the swaddle and into a baby sleeping bag.
+By the time your baby reaches between 4-5 months they start to lose their startle reflex and you can begin to wean them off the swaddle and into a baby sleeping bag.
 Once your baby starts rolling it is time to move onto a baby sleeping bag to ensure their safety.

 Using a baby sleeping bag can work as a cue for your baby that they are going down for a nap or for bedtime.
-It is a really good positive sleep association to develop.
+It is a really good, positive sleep association to develop.
 Sleeping bags also help keep your baby at a regular temperature.
 Often babies wake in the night or early morning due to being too cold.
 We can sometimes misinterpret their waking for hunger or a settling issue and end up feeding or rocking or resettling our babies, which can in turn actually then create a waking habit (in babies older than 6 months).
 Using a baby sleeping bag can help make sure your baby stays nice and warm (and asleep!) all night long.
 We recommend sleeping bags that are made of natural fibres – cotton, wool, bamboo, merino – as these are much much safer for your baby and will mean they won’t overheat (a risk factor for SIDS).
 Avoid using polar fleece or polyester/synthetic sleeping bags as these are quite dangerous, with zero breathability or temperature-regulating properties.
-Having a room thermometer is good too, so you can make sure you are dressing baby in the right clothing for their room temperature.
+Having a room thermometer is good too, so you can make sure you are dressing your baby in the right clothing for their room temperature.